Joseph B. Greenhut

-Joseph Benedict Greenhut (February 28, 1843 – November 17, 1918) was an Austrian-born Jewish-American soldier and merchant.
+Joseph Benedict Greenhut (February 28, 1843 – November 17, 1918) was an Austrian Empire-born Jewish-American soldier and merchant.

-Life
+Early life

-Greenhut was born on February 28, 1843, in Bischofteinitz, Austria, the son of Benedict and Mina Greenhut.
+Greenhut was born on February 28, 1843, in Bischofteinitz, Austrian Empire, the son of Benedict and Mina Greenhut.

 Greenhut's father died when he was four, and his mother later married Wolf Schaefer.
 He immigrated to America when he was nine and lived in Chicago, Illinois.
 He began learning tin and copper smithing when he was thirteen and spent some time working for different firms in St. Louis, Missouri.
 He then went South and spent two years in Mobile, Alabama.

+Military career

 He returned to Chicago in March 1861, when the American Civil War began, and following President Abraham Lincoln first call for troops he enlisted as a private of the 12th Illinois Infantry on April 17, the second person to enlist from Chicago.

 Greenhut was promoted to sergeant in August 1861.
 He served with the 12th Illinois through various campaigns in Kentucky and Tennessee under General Ulysses S. Grant.
 In February 1862, while fighting in the Battle of Fort Donelson and storming the fort shortly before its surrender, he was badly wounded in the right arm and retired from the 12th shortly afterwards.
 In August 1862, he was appointed captain of Company K, 82nd Illinois Infantry.
 He fought with the 82nd in various campaigns and battles in Virginia under Generals Ambrose Burnside, Joseph Hooker, and George Meade, including the Battle of Gettysburg in July 1863.
 He was then transferred to the general staff of Brigade Commander Friedrich Hecker and appointed Adjutant-General of the brigade.
 After Gettysburg, the brigade was transferred to the Western army and sent to relieve General William Rosecrans, who was surrounded in Chattanooga, Tennessee.
 The brigade fought in the Battle of Wauhatchie while opening communications with Rosecrans.
 The brigade also fought in the Battles of Missionary Ridge, Lookout Mountain, and Knoxville.
 He resigned from the army on February 24, 1864.
 He received the brevet rank of colonel upon his resignation.
 When the Gettysburg Battlefield was declared a national park in 1892, he was one of the commissioners in charge of erecting a monument for Illinois soldiers who fought there.
 Fifty years after Gettysburg, the Secretary of War sent him a letter of thanks for his actions on the second day: he led fifty volunteers to dislodge Confederate sharpshooters who were picking off gunners and officers from houses.